 Lemon curd

-- In a bowl, beat together the vegan butter, granulated sugar, salt, lemon zest.
+- In a bowl, beat together the butter, granulated sugar, salt, lemon zest.
 Add the eggs and egg yolks one at a time and mix until combined after each addition.

 - Stir in the lemon juice.
 Your mixture may look a little curdled, but don't worry, it'll come together once it's heated.